selfrefactor/rambda/README.md

 It makes a shallow clone of `obj` with setting or overriding the property `prop` with `newValue`.

+> :boom: This copies and flattens prototype properties onto the new object as well.
+All non-primitive properties are copied by reference.

 ```javascript
 R.assoc('c', 3, {a: 1, b: 2})
 //=> {a: 1, b: 2, c: 3}